prividentity/PrivateIdentity-Oldd/Biometric-Ingestion-and-Helper-DNNs.md

 ![Voice recognition workflow](https://github.com/openinfer/PrivateIdentity/blob/master/images/Workflow%20-%20Voice.png)

 ### VOICE VALIDATION DNN
+* <b>Validates audio input</b> for a quality human voice to discriminate between a voice and external noise
+* YOLO architecture, 100kB

 The Voice Validation DNN accepts a sound wave as input and returns a validation score between 0 to 100, where 100 is a perfect audio where the voice is isolated enough to create a valid embedding.

 ### VOICE INPUT SEGMENTATION